Tool | September 2014

 Median property tax on the state's median home value of $137,300 is $933, according to the Tax Foundation.

 Tax breaks for seniors: Tennessee does not have a homestead exemption.
 However, there is a property tax relief program to reimburse income-eligible seniors age 65 or older, the disabled and veterans for taxes paid on their primary residence.
-The tax relief for 2013 is calculated based on up to $25,000 of the appraised fair market value of the homeowner's residence if the owner's combined income for 2012 is not more than $39,540.
+For tax year 2014, for eligible elderly and disabled homeowners, property tax relief applies to the first $25,000 of market value; the combined income for 2013 for all eligible owners is limited to $28,270.
+Qualified disabled veterans or widows of disabled veterans may receive property tax relief on the first $175,000 of market value with no income limit.

 Editor's Picks From Kiplinger